Nictiz/Nictiz-tooling-testscripts/generate/README.md

 ## Changelog

+### 2.4.0
+- Add an extra script to convert XML fixtures to JSON.
+This can be used separately or in conjunction with the NTS build script.

 ### 2.3.0
 - Add the option to include fixtures in other fixtures, which are resolved during build.
 When used in batch/transation Bundles, references are checked and edited where neccessary.
 - (Further) parametrize targets and reference directory to be able to overrule these properies in specific builds.